Tegelberg

-Tegelberg is a mountain of Bavaria, Germany.
+Tegelberg (/de/) is a mountain of Bavaria, Germany.

 It is a part of the Ammergau Alps.
 The nearest town is Füssen.
 Neuschwanstein Castle and Hohenschwangau Castle are about 2 km away.

 The Tegelberg has been a hang gliding area since the 1970s and a paragliding area since this adventure sport became popular in Germany.
 The FAI Hanggliding World Championship 1983 took place there.

 View to lake Alpsee and Füssen.
 Tegelberg Cable Car upper station.